US veterinary universe, mapped

 You need clinical or DEA-regulated practice data.
 Schedule II controlled-substance inventory, board complaints, malpractice records.
 Those live with state veterinary boards and the DEA.
 We do not stand them up here.

-If you Google "largest veterinary chains in the US," the top results are usually a Statista chart citing Mars and an IBISWorld market summary citing aggregate revenue.
+If you Google “largest veterinary chains in the US,” the top results are usually a chain-revenue chart citing Mars and a market-summary page citing aggregate revenue.
 Those are useful for a board deck.
 They are not useful for a quarterly outbound motion.
 Both publish at entity grain, both lag by 18 to 24 months, and neither names the operator at the location level.

 The deeper problem is that vendor data tools index by chain.
-"Mars Petcare" comes back as one row with 2,081 locations.
+“Mars Petcare” comes back as one row with its full hospital base.
 NVA comes back as one row with 1,100.
-The reality, on Monday morning when an outbound rep is dialling, is 2,081 individual hospitals each with a practice manager, a head DVM, and a regional supply-chain contact at corporate.
+The reality, on Monday morning when an outbound rep is dialling, is each individual hospital with a practice manager, a head DVM, and a regional supply-chain contact at corporate.
 The big database returns three rows.
 The job requires several thousand.

 Orbital was built for that gap.
-We surface the 2,081 individual Mars hospitals, the practice manager at each, and the supply-chain contact at corporate, not three rows.
+We surface the individual Mars hospitals, the practice manager at each, and the supply-chain contact at corporate, not three rows.
 Same playbook works for dentists and HVAC.
-But on this page, what matters is the parent-group attribution layer: Mars vs PE-rollup vs independent.
 What is specific to veterinary care is the layer on top: parent group attribution (Mars, NVA, VetCor, Thrive, true independent), model classification (freestanding hospital, mobile, in-store, urgent care, hospice), and PE backer where relevant.

-One more piece of context worth pricing in.
-AVMA ships its entity census once a year.
-AAHA publishes practice accreditation data on an accreditation cycle, not a refresh schedule.
-Statista aggregates and lags.
+Trade-association entity censuses ship once a year.
+Practice-accreditation registries publish on accreditation cycles, not refresh schedules.
+Third-party aggregators sit on top of both and lag further.
 For a vendor doing outbound this quarter, the question is which locations are open this Monday, who owns them, and which parent group is signing the PO.
 That is the gap a location-grain, monthly-refreshed map closes.
+See the companion how many veterinarians in the US page for the DVM-headcount view of the same universe.

 Questions